political-analysis/breitbart/README.md

 Planned to do a study of the factual accuracy of Breitbart.
 Proposed data collection methodology:

  * Take a sample of dates in the past.
+The sample will be added to incrementally, and it will consist of the Fridays in all weeks starting from the week of Nov.
+18 2016 and adding data incrementally forwards and backwards in time.
- * Use archive.org to get the front page of Breitbart on that day.
+ * Use archive.org to get the front page of Breitbart on that day, using whichever snapshot is closest in time to 12PM EST.
  * Categorize each headline into one of the following categories (make more if necessary): true, false, unverifiable, opinion, misleading
    In each case record the explanation for the categorization (e.g., verified by an independent,